CyVerse-learning-materials/SciApps_guide/step1.rst

 **Some things to remember about the platform**

-*Loading personal data to SciApps from CyVerse Data Store*

-- SciApps access must be requested through the CyVerse user portal.
-You can check if you already have SciApps by logging into the portal and visiting the My Service page.
-If SciApps is not listed, click on Available services to request access
-- Once requested, a ‘sci_data’ folder will be created in your Data Store root folder (/iplant/home/YOUR_USER_NAME).
-Any data you put in the folder will be available for using on SciApps (under the 'user' tab).
-For instructions on uploading data, check the `Data Store Guide <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/index.html>`_

 *Sample datasets*

 - Sample datasets are available under the ‘public’ tab.
 These datasets are placed on the computing system for reducing data transfers and should be used whenever possible for building workflows
-- More CyVerse sample datasets are available under the ‘shared’ tab.
+- More CyVerse sample datasets are available under the ‘shared’ tab (CyVerse credentials required).
 From there, sample datasets for most apps are available under ‘iplantcollaborative/example_data’

 *Large datasets*